Crystal-Server/machineid-crystal/README.md

 # MachineID for Rust - Like .Net DeviceId

+This crate is a [fork](https://github.com/jmif/machineid-rs) of the [original](https://github.com/Taptiive/machineid-rs) crate to provide some fixes and maintenance.
 This Rust package is inspired by [DeviceId](https://github.com/MatthewKing/DeviceId), a .Net package to build a unique Machine ID.

 ## Features